hassanshaikley/react-testing-thoughts/README.md

 Mock data should be property based and randomized.
 As I write this, I can't think of a good way to get mock data or if somehow there is a way around using mock data and actually hitting the backend in a sandbox way.

 You don't know when a user is going to have all the properties you expect and when it won't.
 I really dislike mocks and I find they're used a lot.
 Still thinking about this.

+# 7: Use bun

+Bun makes people nervous because it is new and venture backed.
+I get that.
+But it makes tests faster.
+Faster tests = happier coding.
+If it is just a build and test tool I wouldn't be too concerned using it in production personally.